Post job

 Customer service agents are employees assigned to answer incoming calls to their company's service hotline.
 They are equipped with proper training on company products and policies so that they can assist customers.
 Agents answer customer's inquiries, guide them through steps that they may need to take, and take note of customer complaints.
 For unsatisfied customers, agents try their best to resolve the concerns or transfer the complaints to related departments.
 They also try to mitigate any problems that may arise.
 Customer service agents should be patient, and should also have good communication and problem-solving skills.

-There are some key differences in responsibilities as well.
-For example, a health advisor responsibilities require skills like "patients," "employee engagement," "social work," and "mental health."
+There are some key differences in the responsibilities of each position.
+For example, health advisor responsibilities require skills like "patients," "employee engagement," "social work," and "mental health."
 Meanwhile a typical customer service agent has skills in areas such as "check-in," "reservations," "customer satisfaction," and "customer service."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A customer care representative is responsible for providing resolution with the customer's concerns, following the business' procedures and strategic processes.
 Customer care representatives must have exceptional customer service skills to address their clients' concerns efficiently and accurately, as well as having extensive knowledge of the products and services their company offer.
 Duties of a customer care representative also include managing client's complaints, offering alternative products and refunds as needed, calculating fees for special requests, updating customer's account information, documenting actions taken, and escalating special case concerns to the supervisor.

-But both careers also use different skills, according to real health advisor resumes.
-While health advisor responsibilities can utilize skills like "patients," "employee engagement," "social work," and "mental health," some customer care representatives use skills like "customer service," "work ethic," "strong work ethic," and "data entry."
+Each career also uses different skills, according to real health advisor resumes.
+While health advisor responsibilities can utilize skills like "patients," "employee engagement," "social work," and "mental health," customer care representatives use skills like "customer service," "work ethic," "strong work ethic," and "data entry."

 Service representatives handle customer inquiries, requests, complaints, and other general feedback.
 They are usually the first point of contact with the company's customers.
 Service representatives are expected to be familiar with all of the company's products so that they can answer all inquiries made by the customers.
 They should also be familiar with company policies and guidelines on sales and customer handling so that they can address concerns and feedback.
 They are usually the ones who try to resolve customer complaints by sending issues to applicable departments and ensuring that customers are satisfied with the company's products and services.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from health advisors resumes, they are more likely to have skills like "employee engagement," "social work," "mental health," and "global health."
-But a service representative might have skills like "customer service," "client service," "pet," and "front desk."
+The required skills of the two careers differ considerably.
+For example, health advisors are more likely to have skills like "employee engagement," "social work," "mental health," and "global health."
+But a service representative is more likely to have skills like "customer service," "client service," "pet," and "front desk."

 Customer service representatives are the first point of contact of the customers, acting as the frontiers of the company and help in driving customer loyalty and retention by leaving a great impression and resolving all of their concerns.
 They accommodate customer queries by providing useful and comprehensive information about any products or services.
 Some would use that as an opportunity to market and promote more sales.
 The most challenging issues they use to handle are customer complaints and processing of refunds and returns.
 They also assist in basic troubleshooting or accounts and payment setup with the use of specific guidelines or step by step procedures.
 At most, they help and solve customer issues on their own, but sometimes they would need support from supervisors or other departments.